Starburst Hive connector#

 hive.azure.abfs.oauth2.passthrough

-Set to true to reuse the Azure Active Directory (AD) token for access to the Azure Blob Storage.
-For more information, see Azure AD credential pass-through.
+Set to true to reuse the Microsoft Entra ID (formerly Azure Active Directory) token for access to the Azure Blob Storage.
+For more information, see Microsoft Entra ID credential pass-through.
+If using native Azure file system support, use the azure.use-oauth-passthrough-token catalog configuration property instead.

 hive.hdfs.auth-to-local.config-file